cycloidio/terracost/CONTRIBUTING.md

 # Contributing Guidelines

-Cycloid Team is glad to see you contributing to this project !
+Cycloid Team is glad to see you contributing to this project!
 In this document, we will provide you some guidelines in order to help get your contribution accepted.

 ## Reporting an issue